 Mushrooms are the reproductive structures of many soil fungi.
 These mushrooms were found in the Stebbins Gulch natural area.
 Left, Russula sp.; middle, Tremellodendron pallidum; right, Strobilomyces floccopus.

 Arbuscular mycorrhizal fungi within the roots of herbaceous plants (Jack-in-the-pulpit panel A; Mayapple panel B; Sweet White Clover panel C).
 Arrows point to arbuscules which are the site of nutrient exchange between the plant and the fungi.
 These fungi are beneficial to plants and help them acquire nutrients and resist disease.

-Ectomycorrhizal fungi on roots of beech and oak (Piloderma sp. panel A; Russula sp. panel B; Cenococcum geophilum panel C).
+Ectomycorrhizal fungi on roots of beech and oak (Inocybe sp. panel A; Russula sp. panel B; Cenococcum geophilum panel C).